bagood/Bio-Film-Simulation/README.md

 # Bio-Film-Simulation

-Simulate the bio film process between bacterias and its nutrition source
+Simulate the biofilm process between bacterias and their nutrition source